eriliawu/built-environment-obesity/README.md

 Discovering possible association between childhood obesity and children's built environment in the neighborhood around their homes.

 ## note
 This is a follow-up project built upon the [Food Environment and Obesity](https://github.com/eriliawu/food-environment-obesity/blob/master/README.md#note) project.
 After examining the associations between food and weight outcomes, it's only natural to wonder how other elements of the environment could affect children's health and weight.
+For street network distance calculation, I connected the [Anaconda package to Arc10.5](https://gis.stackexchange.com/questions/119503/getting-arcpy-to-work-with-anaconda#119507).

 ## conceptual framework and how it works
 Parks are essentially polygons.
 Like calculating point to point euclidean distance, we can also use `nncross` under `spatstat` package or `gDistance` functions under `rgeos` package to get the shortest distance from a point to the nearest polygon.
 While `nncross` is faster in finding the shortest distance travelled, `gDistance` is more versatile since it is able to compute distance between each point and every polygon in the data.
 To further compute street network distance, we use `network analyst` package in ArcGIS.